Olen/homeassistant-plant/README.md

 * Added some new attributes to the Plant entity (name, species and a "limits"-dict)
 * Added new entry for "openplantbook" in the plant-config
 * Added functionality for fetching data from the OpenPlantBook API
+* Fix async handling of API-requests (moved to aiohttp)

 ## TODO
-* Fix async handling of API-requests
+* Better exception-handling

 ## Long term
 * Update various plant-related frontends to pull data from the plant entity